Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Computer Simulations

 where

-Here, $Q_i(x)$ is the logistic loss function, $g(x)$ is a nonconvex regularizer suggested by \cite{antoniadis2011penalized}, $V(y)$ is the divergence measure, $\Delta_n$ is {the} simplex, {and} $\mathbf{1}_n$ is {the} $n$-dimensional vector with all $1$. {Intuitively, the objective of this task is to find a robust model $x$ that minimizes the worst-case construction $P(x)$.
+Here, $Q_i(x)$ is the logistic loss function, $g(x)$ is a nonconvex regularizer suggested by \cite{antoniadis2011penalized}, $V(y)$ is the divergence measure, $\Delta_n$ is the simplex set, and $\mathbf{1}_n$ is the $n$-dimensional vector with all $1$.
+Intuitively, the objective of this task is to find a robust model $x$ that minimizes the worst-case construction $P(x)$.
 This is achieved by maximizing $J(x,y)$ over the weight vector $y$ to determine a linear combination of loss values that yields the worst-case risk value $P(x)$.
-Therefore, $P(x)$ is given by: }

-{ To avoid ambiguity, we also introduce the divergence measure $V(y)$, which forces the entries of the weight vector to be normalized during optimization.
-In this example, we use the proposed algorithms to find a model $x$ that minimizes worst-case construction $P(x)$ without directly forming it. }
+All our experiments were run on an iMac with a 4.2 GHz Intel i7 CPU, 16 GB RAM.

-We use five real-world datasets of ``mushrooms", ``phishing", ``ijcnn1", ``a9a" and ``w8a" that can be downloaded from {the} LIBSVM repository\footnote{\url{ https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}}.
-The number of samples and feature dimensions of each dataset are {listed} in Table \ref{tab:dataset}.
+We use five real-world datasets of ``mushrooms", ``phishing", ``ijcnn1", ``a9a" and ``w8a" that can be downloaded from \cblack{the} LIBSVM repository\footnote{\url{ https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}}.
 Following the experimental setting in \cite{xian2021faster}, we use $\lambda_1 = \frac{1}{n^2}, \lambda_2 = 0.001$, and $\rho = 10$.
 We compare our algorithms with STORM momentum-based GDA \cite{xian2021faster,huang2023enhanced} (STORM GDA), as well as the stochastic alternating GDA (SAGDA) \cite{yang2022faster}.
 For all algorithms, we tune the step sizes $\mu_x, \mu_y$ from $\{0.1, 0.01, 0.001\}$, smoothing factors $\beta_x, \beta_y$ from $\{0.01, 0.001\}$, and then plot the best simulation results.
 The other settings follow the same as in \cite{xian2021faster}.
-For \textbf{HCMM-1}, we directly update $\bd{m}_{x,i}, \bd{m}_{y,i}$ from the nonclipped momentum in step 2 and we tune $N, N_1$ from \{0.1, 0.01\} as it is necessary for this algorithm to manage some higher-order moments.
+To improve the empirical performance, we directly update $\bd{m}_{x,i}, \bd{m}_{y,i}$ from the nonclipped momentum in step 2 and we tune $N, N_1$ from \{0.1, 0.01\} as it is necessary for this algorithm to manage some higher-order moments.